 Prop 215 states you are able to possess as much as necessary for your personal medical use.
 So depending on why you have your medical marijuana card, you could have quite a bit.

 As of January 1, 2004, the bill SB 420 was passed.
-This was passed as a compromise between patients and law enforcement.
-The guidelines took in effect statewide and stated that each patient can only possess 6 mature or 12 immature plants and 8 ounces of processed marijuana.
+This was passed as a compromise between medical marijuana consumers and law enforcement.
+The guidelines took in effect statewide and stated that each medical marijuana cardholder can only possess 6 mature or 12 immature plants and 8 ounces of processed marijuana.

 The great thing about American politics is each county’s ability to determine their own ordinances.